MarlonPimentel47/Combinatorics_Algo/README.md

 # Non-negative Integer Solutions Calculator
 ### Implementation of Inclusion-Exclusion Algorithm on Counting Integer Solutions

-I've built a simple Flask app that gives you the number of non-negative solutions to an equation given upper limits to the variables.
+A simple Flask app that gives you the number of non-negative solutions to an equation given upper limits to the variables.

 To see the building process, check out this video: <>